 - Expired or unwanted prescription medications for you, a family member or pet.

 - Unneeded over-the-counter medicines.
 Please don't bring non-medicated shampoos, soaps, or lotions.

 The unwanted drugs can be in either the original container or combined with other pharmaceuticals in another container or bag.
 The labels from prescription containers may remain, be removed or covered with a permanent marker if desired.

-We cannot accept thermometers, syringes or needles, medical waste, IV solutions, lotions or creams.
-Also, medications from nursing homes, doctors’ offices or any type of medical facility or business will not be accepted.
+We cannot accept thermometers as well as intra-venous solutions, injectables, syringes, chemotherapy medications, or any medical waste due to potential hazards posed by blood-borne pathogens.
+Also, medications from nursing homes, doctors’ offices, or any type of medical facility or business will not be accepted.

 More information can be obtained by emailing askTigardPolice@tigard-or.gov or calling 503-718-2814.
 Details on the DEA National Drug Turn-In can be found at www.dea.gov.